USDAForestService/NRM-Grants-Agreements/import/README.md

 That will output a new fixture with `_mod.json` at the end, as well as an updated (or new) `requirements.txt` file.

 Loading your scrubbed fixture back into Django can be tricky.
-In theory you could upload it and then use Django's `loaddata` command to import it directly on cloud.
-However, we have found it more reliable to use the [cf-service-connect plugin](https://github.com/cloud-gov/cf-service-connect) to establish a long-running tunnel to Cloud, as outlined below.
+In theory you could upload it and then use Django's `loaddata` command to import it directly into the app.
+However, we have found it more reliable to use an SSH tunnel to the database.

-### Establishing a long-running shell to load data
-1. If you haven't already, log in to cloud: `cf login -a api.fr.cloud.gov --sso`
-2. Be sure you've targeted the correct space: `cf target -o <org name> -s <space name>`.
-You'll need to know your cloud org and space name.
-3. Now connect: `cf connect-to-service -no-client <app name> <service name>`.
-If you get an error, you probably don't have the service-connect plugin installed, so back up and do that.

-At this point, assuming you have no errors, service-connect will output new database connection parameters.
-You will need to either temporarily modify django settings or create a new `DATABASE_URL` environment variable to reflect these settings.
-Whichever route you go, don't make it too permanent: the next time you use service-connect they'll change.

-Leave the service-connect terminal alone and open a new shell.
-From that new shell, with your temp settings in place, you should now be able to push data.
-Assuming you're in the `pipenv` shell inside `nrm_django`, that command would be `python manage.py loaddata ../import/<fixture>_mod.json --settings=nrm_site.settings.base --verbosity=3`

-Note that you will need to pass the correct settings file to the manage.py command, as well as give it the path to the fixture you're trying to load.
-The `--verbosity=3` argument will provide some useful  progress feedback.

-Note also that if you have existing DB rows in the table you may want to jump into a Django shell and run `<model>.objects.all().delete()` to remove them before loading your fixture.

 ### Backup and restore

-Using the previous section, you can set up an SSH connection to the database on cloud.gov.
-This lets us back up the database over that connection.
-Using the username, password, and port from the `cf connect-to-service` command, give those as arguments to the `pg_dump` command (you may need to install the `postgresql` package of a matching major version to get that utility).
+Using the username, password, hostname and port for the Postgres database, give those as arguments to the `pg_dump` command (you may need to install the `postgresql` package of a matching major version to get that utility).